Rules and Event Information

 Directors (or designees) are required to check in either thirty minutes prior to the start of the event or at least one hour prior to their first scheduled performance.
 At this time, submit your pre-labeled music (if applicable) and receive all pertinent event information.

 A studio representative (teacher, dancer, etc.) must check in with the Stage Manager three routines prior to their performance.
-Intentional manipulation of performance order (i.e. purposely rehearsing or delaying) may result in penalty or disqualification at the discretion of Spotlight Staff or judges.
+Intentional manipulation of performance order (i.e. purposely rehearsing or delaying) or performing “out-of order” without prior permission from the Stage Manager, Show Director, or Event Manager may result in a penalty or the routine performing for “adjudication only” at the discretion of Spotlight staff or judges.

 Simulates a professional audition where dancers are taught a short, jazz-style combination on stage for the judges.
 Contestants will be split into performance groups and the winners are chosen through process of elimination.
 Purchase your ticket at the Spotlight Boutique and register according to age on the day of the event.
 Prizes awarded to finalists in each division.
 Dance Downs may be available in the following divisions: